 I’m immensely proud of the book and its upcoming sequel – Patriot-1: Conviction – and I consider Patriot-1 my signature creation.
 However, over the course of the past few months, I’ve grappled a bit with keeping the character’s name.
-The reason for this is because the word “patriot” has been co-opted and denigrated by many on the far-right for years and now most recently, by those who carried out a wholly unpatriotic insurrection.
+The reason for this, as I mentioned, is because the word “patriot” has been co-opted and denigrated by many on the far-right for years and now most recently, by those who carried out a wholly unpatriotic insurrection.

 I’ll be as blunt as possible, I want ZERO association or assumption of association with anything anyone who supports the insurrection or anything in those circles.
 There have been times where people will see the military angle and the red, white and blue of Patriot-1 and make that assumption, which sucks, but that says more about the climate than anything else.
 But even having those assumptions does not sit well with me, hence my weighing to rename the character.